Grey Oceans: Album art

 Around the time of release, a common point of criticism towards Grey Oceans was the album's cover art.

 In a review for BBC Online, Louis Pattison stated that "those who make it into Grey Oceans … will first have to make it past the cover", describing the album cover as "a quite horrible concoction featuring energy crystals, faux-facial hair, and some of the worst typography ever to grace a record sleeve".
-Sam Shepherd, in a review for MusicOMH, added that the album cover "is quite possibly the worst artwork to grace a record since Black Sabbath's Born Again (1983), or Rod Stewart's An Old Raincoat Won’t Ever Let You Down (1969)", stating that it serves "as a forewarning of the weird world of CocoRosie", which he details; "The industrial feel of Eraserhead", "a dusty, desolate soundscape", "Shirley Temple collides with skittering electro beats", "a melody grabbed from Pink Floyd's 'Another Brick in The Wall'", "cutesy pop and dark piano melancholy", combining to create "an eclectic mix of folk, electronica, musical hall, eastern spirituals and stream of consciousness songwriting".
+Sam Shepherd, in a review for MusicOMH, added that the album cover "is quite possibly the worst artwork to grace a record since Black Sabbath's Born Again (1983), or Rod Stewart's An Old Raincoat Won’t Ever Let You Down (1969)", stating that it serves "as a forewarning of the weird world of CocoRosie".